COVID-19 Venue EventSafe Operating Guide

 Fire extinguishers and/or fire fighting equipment must at all times be visible and accessible, and must not be removed from its correct location.

-Motor vehicles or other mechanical appliances displayed within the exhibition venue must contain a full tank of fuel, their batteries must be disconnected and a drip tray placed under the sump.
+Motor vehicles or other mechanical appliances displayed within the exhibition venue must contain less than 5l of fuel, and are required to submit a Vehicle Display Permit Form to the venue no later than Friday 14th May 2021.
+Their batteries must be disconnected and a drip tray placed under the sump.
 A spare set of keys must be handed to the organiser and they will be returned at the conclusion of the show.
 It is the responsibility of the exhibitor to provide a fire extinguisher with any vehicle in the hall and it must be visible on the stand at all times during show open hours.

 Should construction of stands or exhibits create a potential smoke-locked area or create an area not serviceable by the existing sprinkler systems, the management of the exhibition venue, under advice from the Insurance Council of Australia, may require the smoke detection, emergency lighting, and exit lighting systems to be extended to cover the stand or exhibit areas.